Ng Yue-kwong (吳裕光, 1902-1977) and Ng Yee Hing Weaving & Dyeing Factory (吳義興織印染製衣廠)

 A native of Nanhai, Ng Yue-kwong was born in 1902 and grew up in Canton.
 He learned the business of weaving from his father who operated hand looms in Canton and founded Ng Yee Hing in 1937 in HK with 37 mechanical looms and 50 workers.
 In 1940, he co-founded the HK Weaving Mills Association with his fellow mill owners and helped rebuild the Association after the Japanese occupation in 1946 as chairman.

 Countries such as Singapore and the UK were important export markets for Ng Yee Hing but the firm also expanded into the African market in the late 1940s.
 In April 1948, Ng Yee Hing became the first HK manufacturer to export kikoy, a type of sarong popular in Africa.
 The production of kikoy required changes to the looms which took several months and for six months, Ng Yee Hing was the only firm in HK making kikoys and enjoyed net profit margins of 10-20% until more competitors and orders came into the picture.
+Although the firm received favorable tariff treatments from East African markets, the business had declined by the mid 1950s thanks to Japanese competition.

 Ng Yue-kwong (first from the left) with left to right: director of the Department of Commerce and Industry, Cheong Ying-chan of Lee Wah Weaving Mill, Lam Kan-sing, T.Y.
 Wong of HK Spinners and C.K.
 Chow (WKYP 1962-4-19)